 Do Experiment with Giving out Free Samples!

 The free sample method is tried and true.
-Companies have been using it for a long time, and the research shows that people are more likely to buy your product if they have a chance to try them first.
+Companies have been using it for a long time, and the research shows that people are more likely to buy your product if they have a chance to try it first.

 The sensory connection of letting them try your products gives them something emotional.
 Samples engage your customers’ senses.